-&lt;sup>24 For the EU now supported by EDPB Guidelines 3/2018, id., at 10-11, where the EDPB also refuses to qualify the offering of a processing service as targeting of data subjects in that country.
+28. For the EU now supported by EDPB Guidelines 3/2018, id., at 10-11, where the EDPB also refuses to qualify the offering of a processing service as targeting of data subjects in that country.
 But see Case C-131/12, Google Spain SL, Google Inc. v Agencia Española de Protección de Datos and Mario Costeja González, ECLI:EU:C:2014:317; and Art.
 29 Data Protection Working Party, Update of Opinion 8/2010 on applicable law in light of the CJEU (Court of Justice of the European Union) judgment in Google Spain, Dec.
-16, 2015, available at https://iapp.org/media/pdf/resource\center/wp179\CJEU-Google-Spain\12-2015.pdf.
+16, 2015, available at https://iapp.org/media/pdf/resource\center/wp179\CJEU-Google -Spain\12-2015.pdf.

-such data crosses international borders.
+comments to Principle 3 below, multiple jurisdictions may be able to properly assert jurisdiction when such data crosses international borders.
 For example, if a person in State A contracts with a person in State B to engage in activities that have a substantial effect in State C, all three States may have jurisdiction over the personal data of the person in State A.

+Comment j:

-- Comment j: Because of global economic and communications interconnectedness and the mobility of citizens among countries, dual or multiple citizenships and cross-border data transfers are common.
+Because of global economic and communications interconnectedness and the mobility of citizens among countries, dual or multiple citizenships and cross-border data transfers are common.
 While globalization and international legal harmonization have resulted in an increased compatibility with the regulatory frameworks adopted by various nations, there remain significant differences, some of which are exacerbated by competition over data and geopolitical instability.
+Because of such differences, dual or multiple citizens are subject not only to multiple laws affecting or protecting their privacy, but to some laws that may be conflicting.

+Comment k:

-Because of such differences, dual or multiple citizens are subject not only to multiple laws affecting or protecting their privacy, but to some laws that may be conflicting. - Comment k: Courts may resolve such conflicts between the laws of two or more nations by defining data control not in the abstract, but in a specific context.
-As demonstrated by Case Study 1, the context helps identify the purposes and means of the processing of personal data and, ultimately, who determines such purposes and means.
+Courts may resolve such conflicts between the laws of two or more nations by defining data control not in the abstract, but in a specific context.
+As demonstrated by Case Studies 1 and 2, the context helps identify the purposes and means of the processing of personal data and, ultimately, who determines such purposes and means.
 Another factor courts should consider is the affirmative actions of the natural persons and organizations in question.
 The choice of a natural person or organization to establish itself predominantly in a particular jurisdiction and avail itself of the rights and benefits of such a jurisdiction, or a decisive and informed step to hand over its data to another jurisdiction, should count toward the primacy of a certain jurisdiction and its laws.

 Case Study 3: A person received two citizenships at birth, one from its parents and one from its country of birth.
 As an adult, the choice to reside in one of the two countries could reflect an understanding of that country's laws and mores, a sympathy for the jurisdiction's manner of justice, and an implicit choice of preference for that country over the other country of citizenship.
 Further, if the country of the residence is neither of the countries of citizenship, questions of jurisdiction may need to be resolved by balancing all the factors favoring the applications of the jurisdiction and laws of the country of residence against the factors that favor the application of the jurisdiction and laws of the nation(s) of citizenship.
-Location of residency need not be the sole factor: other affirmative decisions or statements by a natural person may tilt the balance when considering choice of jurisdiction.
+Location of residency need not be the sole factor: other affirmative decisions or statements by a natural person may tilt the balance when considering choice of jurisdiction and thereby demonstrate which country has the greater sovereign interest in the matter.